-Dwarves would pass through Oakridge from time to time, bringing goods from Murzenhall to the west, and one evening, Tom encountered one particular dwarf who claimed to have a map to the greatest treasure hoard in the world.
-This peculiar fellow was dressed in a heavy cloak, the faint twinkle of his eyes scarcely visible beneath his large gray hood.
-He spoke in hushed tones, and his eyes darted to and fro, as he unfolded the map in front of the curious halfling.
-It was covered in faded runes, and crude depictions of mountains and ancient paths, leading to the Forbidden Lands to the southwest.
-Tom, like every halfling, knew that these haunted lands were once the domain of the Vorgar, many long years ago.
-And yet, his curiosity was piqued.
-Could there still be relics from that ancient time, kept in that treasure hoard?
-The dwarf demanded a hnefty price for the map, but Tom agreed.
-His desire for adventure welled up within him, so greatly that the talk of vicious dragons guarding the treasure, seemed to go in one ear and out the other.
+Among the traveling folk which would frequently pass through Oakridge, dwarves were perhaps the most numerous.
+One day, Tom encountered a dwarf who claimed to have a map to the greatest treasure hoard in all of Tarn.
+The peculiar fellow was dressed in a heavy brown cloak, the faint twinkle of his eyes scarcely visible beneath his drooping hood.
+He spoke in hushed tones, and his eyes darted here and there, as he unfolded an aged map in front of the curious halfling.
+It was covered in faded runes, with faint stains of blood around the corners.
+Upon the parchment were inked crude depictions of mountains and ancient paths, leading to the Forbidden Land to the southwest.
+Tom, like every halfling, knew that this accursed realm was once the domain of the Vorgar, in a time before humans had awakened in the world.
+Surely if the townsfolk knew he possessed such a thing, they may no longer hold him in such high esteem.